raf555/ArknightsBotLine/README.md

 ## II.
 The Bot
 To add the bot [@563ycerl](https://line.me/R/ti/p/@563ycerl)

+*You might notice some Flex Message designs are a bit off between LINE Desktop and Mobile, please refer to Mobile version for the 'real' designs*

 # Bot Usage
 Send the command (marked one) to the bot